Finite-momentum Cooper pairing in proximitized altermagnets: Results

 As a result of the distinct dominant transfer trajectories of Cooper pairs, the transport properties in junctions along and diagonal to the crystalline axes respond differently to the change of junction width $W$.
 Specifically, for junctions along a crystalline axis, the amplitude of the current density $I_{c}/W$ is significantly suppressed by reducing $W$ since fewer Cooper pairs move at large oblique angles.
-The oscillations are also strongly suppressed for small $W\lesssim L$.
+The oscillations in the order parameter and hence $0$-$\pi$ transitions of the supercurrent are also strongly suppressed for small $W\lesssim L$.
 In contrast, for junctions diagonal to the crystalline axes, $I_{c}/W$ is nearly insensitive to the change of $W$.
-The oscillations remain pronounced even for $W\lesssim L$.
-We confirm these results numerically in Figs.~\ref{fig:Cooper-pairt-transport}(b) and \ref{fig:Cooper-pairt-transport}(d).
+Accordingly, the oscillations and $0$-$\pi$ transitions can be observed even for $W\lesssim L$.
+These results are well confirmed by our numerical calculations in Figs.~\ref{fig:Cooper-pairt-transport}\textbf{b} and \ref{fig:Cooper-pairt-transport}\textbf{d}, where we perform the direct integration of $x'$ and $x_1'$ from $-W/2$ to $W/2$ in Eq.~\eqref{eq:Ic}.

+\textbf{Fraunhofer interference pattern.} Finally, we apply a perpendicular magnetic field $B$ to the Josephson junction and study how it influences the supercurrent.
+The application of a magnetic field will induce spatial variations in the phase of pairing potentials along the AM-SC interfaces, thus significantly altering the interference between the Cooper-pair propagators and supercurrent across the junction.
+We provide the details of the calculation in the Supplementary Information~\citep{SupplementaryMaterial}.